Gilalite

 Metamorphic environments

-Gilalite is a retrograde metamorphic or mesogene mineral formed at the expense of a prograde calc-silicate and sulphide assemblage, commonly encrusting fractures in garnet-diopside skarn.
+At the type locality, the Christmas Mine, Christmas, Banner Mining District, Gila County, Arizona, USA, gilalite is a retrograde metamorphic or mesogene mineral formed at the expense of a prograde calc-silicate and sulphide assemblage, commonly encrusting fractures in garnet-diopside skarn.
 It is also found filling cracks or interstices in diopside grains.
-At the type locality, The Christmas mine, Arizona, USA, it is associated with kinoite, apachite, stringhamite, junitoite, clinohedrite, xonotlite, diopside, apophyllite, calcite and tobermorite (HOM).
+Associated minerals include kinoite, apachite, stringhamite, junitoite, clinohedrite, xonotlite, diopside, apophyllite, calcite and tobermorite (HOM).

 Back to Minerals